alx-Michael-Girma/alx-system_engineering-devops/0x00-shell_basics/README.md

-the fifeenth script copies files to the parent dir iif there aren't any files or dest files are older the sixteenth script copies files starting with an uppercase letter to the u dir found in the tmp dir the seventeeth script deltes files created by the emacs editor
+the fifeenth script copies files to the parent dir iif there aren't any files or dest files are older the sixteenth script copies files starting with an uppercase letter to the u dir found in the tmp dir the seventeeth script deltes files created by the emacs editor the eighteenth script creates a directory by making parent directories if they don't exist